Chapter 4: Team Culture

 • Are introverted vs. extroverted

-Accommodate different styles, but maintain standards.
+Accommodate different styles.
+Maintain standards.

 Accountability Without Micromanagement